• Skip to primary navigation

 Although I have outed myself as being 100% Team Waffle, these Lemon Ricotta Blueberry Pancakes could be the ones that change that lineup.

-The quick and easy batter uses both whole milk ricotta cheese and buttermilk for a pancake that is even more moist than the usual.
+The quick and easy batter uses both whole milk ricotta cheese and buttermilk for fluffy pancakes that are even more moist than the usual.
 The lemon sugar sweetens the pancake just enough to make it delicious all on its own and the addition of whole blueberries adds just the right pop of freshness to every bite.

 Top it all off with warm, real maple syrup and more blueberries for a pancake experience you won't soon forget.
 There's no coming back from this!